tmcclintock/FrisPy/README.md

 # Pure-Python Implementation
 A slower, pure python implementation of this code has been written, but it takes too long to return results on some machines, so I have decided to rewrite the math intensive parts in C. The pure python version can be found in the subdirectory Old_Python_Animation/.
-In order to run this, you use:

-cd Old_Python_Animation
-python Animation.py
+IN PROGRESS